 Federal regulations include a list of forms which are considered sufficient for registration.
-According to the USCIS announcement, anyone who has been issued one of the following documents and who has been fingerprinted by the federal government is considered "registered" under the law and will not need to submit new registration through the forthcoming process.
-However, they may need to carry proof of their documentation with them if they want to avoid criminal charges.
+According to the new regulation, anyone who has submitted one of the following forms, or received one of the following notices, and who has been fingerprinted by the federal government is considered "registered" under the law and will not need to submit new registration through the forthcoming process.
+However, they may need to carry proof of these forms with them if they want to avoid criminal charges.

-- I-94 (Arrival-Departure Record) which covers: - People admitted with non-immigrant visas. - People paroled into the U.S. under 212(d)(5) of INA. - People who have been granted permission to depart without the institution of deportation proceedings. - I-95, Crewmen's Landing Permit-Crewmen arriving by vessel or aircraft. - I-184, Alien Crewman Landing Permit and Identification Card-Crewmen arriving by vessel.

-- I-185, Nonresident Alien Canadian Border Crossing Card-Citizens of Canada or British subjects residing in Canada. - I-186, Nonresident Alien Mexican Border Crossing Card-Citizens of Mexico residing in Mexico. - I-221, Order to Show Cause and Notice of Hearing- People against whom deportation proceedings are being instituted. - I-221S, Order to Show Cause, Notice of Hearing, and Warrant for Arrest of Alien-People against whom deportation proceedings are being instituted. - I-551, Permanent Resident Card-Lawful permanent residents of the United States. - I-766, Employment Authorization Document- People with work permits. - I-862, Notice to Appear-People against whom removal proceedings are being instituted. - I-863, Notice of Referral to Immigration Judge- People against whom removal proceedings are being instituted.
+- I-94 (Arrival-Departure Record) which covers: - o People admitted with non-immigrant visas. - o People paroled into the U.S. under 212(d)(5) of INA. - People who have been granted permission to depart without the institution of deportation proceedings. - I-95, Crewmen's Landing Permit-Crewmen arriving by vessel or aircraft. - I-181, Memorandum of Creation of Record of Lawful Permanent Residence-Noncitizens presumed to be lawfully admitted. - I-184, Alien Crewman Landing Permit and Identification Card-Crewmen arriving by vessel. - I-185, Nonresident Alien Canadian Border Crossing Card-Citizens of Canada or British subjects residing in Canada. - I-186, Nonresident Alien Mexican Border Crossing Card-Citizens of Mexico residing in Mexico. - I-221, Order to Show Cause and Notice of Hearing-People against whom deportation proceedings are being instituted. - I-221S, Order to Show Cause, Notice of Hearing, and Warrant for Arrest of Alien-People against whom deportation proceedings are being instituted. - I-485, Application for Status as Permanent Resident. - I-551, Permanent Resident Card-Lawful permanent residents of the United States. - I-590, Registration for Classification as Refugee-Escapee. - I-687, Application for Status as a Temporary Resident. - I-691, Notice of Approval as a Temporary Resident. - I-698, Application to Adjust Status from Temporary to Permanent Resident. - I-700, Application for Status as a Temporary Resident. - I-766, Employment Authorization Document-People with work permits. - I-817, Application for Voluntary Departure under the Family Unity Program. - I-862, Notice to Appear-People against whom removal proceedings are being instituted. - I-863, Notice of Referral to Immigration Judge-People against whom removal proceedings are being instituted.

 Many immigrants who do not have full legal status in the United States nevertheless have one or more of these documents and are thus considered registered.
 For example, most of the 3.7 million immigrants who are currently in deportation proceedings before an immigration judge have been issued one of the documents above.
-Similarly, many immigrants have work permits, including many people with Temporary Protected Status or Deferred Action for Childhood Arrivals and many asylum applicants.
+Similarly, many immigrants have work permits, including many people with Temporary Protected

+Status or Deferred Action for Childhood Arrivals and many asylum applicants.
 People who have been paroled into the United States are considered registered even if the period of their parole has expired.

 Immigrants who do not have any of these documents may be considered unregistered.
-This includes people who entered without inspection and have had no subsequent contact with the federal government because they have previously been unable to seek legal status or even to register a-population that may number in the millions.
+This includes people who entered without inspection and have had no subsequent contact with the federal government because they have previously been unable to seek legal status or even to register-a population that may number in the millions.
 It also includes people who have applied for some benefits, such as TPS or DACA, but who have not been fingerprinted and whose applications have not been approved.